 Bringing your new kitten home can be quite a daunting experience for them as they have just left their litter mates.
 To make the transition as easy as possible, we have complied some tips and tricks to help you.

 It's a good idea to think about how your life with your new kitten will look.
 If you have flat mates or kids, include them in the conversation too.
 Will you allow your cat to jump up on the tabletop?
 Are there any rooms or areas in the house that are off limits?

-Discussing these scenarios beforehand will ensure that everyone is on same page and that the kitten does not end up being confused through conflicting messages.
+Discussing these scenarios beforehand will ensure that everyone is on the same page and that the kitten does not end up being confused through conflicting messages.

 Create a safe space for your kitten

 Dedicate a quiet area of your home for your kitten.
 This place should ideally be in a corner or a small room and off limits to kids or other household pets.
 Furnish the area with toys, food, water and a litter box.
 Include a covered bed or box so that your kitten can relax and acclimatise to its surroundings.
-This gives your kitten a space place to retreat to if they ever feel overwhelmed or just want to rest.
+This gives your kitten a safe space to retreat to if they ever feel overwhelmed or just want to rest.

 Be aware that it’s not uncommon for kittens to wake up in the middle of the night and want to play or cry for your attention.
 It may be hard but it’s best to ignore them.
 Getting up and indulging them will only set a precedent for the future.

 Kittens have lots of energy and are super inquisitive!
 Have a look around your home and close off rooms you don’t want your kitten to have access to.
 Remove anything fragile in places your kitten could potentially jump on.
 Check that cupboards, toilets, washing machines, and windows are closed properly to prevent your kitten from climbing through and getting stuck.
 At the same time, remove all loose items such as shoes, socks and laundry from the floor.
 Wires should also be secured or placed behind furniture, so they don’t get mistaken for toys!